 Days to Maturity: 70

-Disease Tolerance: Tomato Spotted Wilt Virus, Gray Leaf Spot, Verticillium Wilt, Fusarium
+Disease Resistance: Tomato Spotted Wilt Virus, Gray Leaf Spot, Verticillium Wilt, Fusarium